Pureed Cauliflower with Garlic, Parmesan, and Goat Cheese (Video)

-This Pureed Cauliflower with Garlic, Parmesan, and Goat Cheese is the best recipe I’ve tried for pureed cauliflower!
-And this tasty cauliflower mash is perfect for a side dish when you don’t want mashed potatoes.
+This Pureed Cauliflower with Garlic, Parmesan, and Goat Cheese is the best recipe I’ve tried for mashed cauliflower!
+And this tasty cauliflower mash is perfect for a side dish when you don’t want the carbs from mashed potatoes.

 PIN Pureed Cauliflower with Garlic, Parmesan, and Goat Cheese!

-If you’re thinking about how to avoid potatoes I heartily recommend this lovely Pureed Cauliflower with Garlic, Parmesan, and Goat Cheese!
-I’ve tried a lot of variations of cauliflower mash through the years, and in my humble opinion this is the BEST pureed cauliflower you could possibly want.
-It’s the creamy goat cheese that makes this mashed cauliflower dish so good, and this is the one I make over and over.
+I think everyone who likes cauliflower and goat cheese is going to love this savory Pureed Cauliflower with Garlic, Parmesan, and Goat Cheese!
+I’ve tried so many variations of cauliflower mash through the years, and in my humble opinion this is the BEST pureed cauliflower you could possibly want.
+It’s the creamy goat cheese that makes this mashed cauliflower dish so good for me, and this is a low-carb side dish I make over and over.

-I’ve seen many recipes comparing pureed cauliflower to potatoes, but this pureed cauliflower is perfectly happy about being cauliflower, and thrilled to be flavored with garlic, goat cheese, and Parmesan.
-And I think anyone who’s seriously limiting carbs will be happy to have this on their plate!
-It’s a delicious low-carb and Keto side dish any time of year.
+And everyone has seen recipes comparing pureed cauliflower to mashed potatoes, but this pureed cauliflower is perfectly happy about being cauliflower, and thrilled to be flavored with garlic, Parmesan, and goat cheese!
+Anyone who’s limiting carbs will be happy to have this on their plate.

 What ingredients do you need for this recipe?